AndrewInUA/AndrewInUA/README.md

 - 👋 Hi, I’m @AndrewInUA
-- 👀 I’m interested in cryptocurrency, especially testnets and nodes
+- 👀 I'm a validator in the Solana ecosystem
-- 🌱 I’m currently learning #Solana
+- 🌱 I'm currently learning how to make my node’s performance even more powerful
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking for a collaboration with new stakers to be in a win-win circumstance
-- 📫 How to reach me ...
+- 📫 You can reach me on Telegram: @AndrewInUA

 <!---
 AndrewInUA/AndrewInUA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.